ang-zeyu/infisearch/docs/src/indexing_configuration.md

         "b": 0.75
       },
       // Internal, hardcoded field sourced from the relative file path of the file from the root directory
+      // Required for the default search ui preview generation methods (see "Generating Result Previews" under search configuration)
+      //
-      // If omitted, the field will not be stored
+      // Nonetheless, if omitted, the field will not be stored.
       {
         "name": "_relative_fp",
         "do_store": true,